collabnix/kubelabs/ServiceCatalog101/Install-Minibroker.md

 ## What is a minibroker?

-Remember that a component of setting up service catalogs were a **service broker**.
-While you obviously need a broker from a cloud provider in a production environment, this doesn't really make sense when you are in testing or development phases.
-Minibroker works seamlessly with Minikube to setup an implementation of the Open Service Broker API and provide this functionality.
+Remember that a component of setting up service catalogs was a **service broker**.
+While you obviously need a broker from a cloud provider in a production environment, this doesn't really make sense when you are in the testing or development phases.
+Minibroker works seamlessly with Minikube to set up an implementation of the Open Service Broker API and provide this functionality.

 ## Steps